-The City of Göteborg International Environment Prize 2001, SEK one million, is therefore shared between two organisations which have great and increasing importance for environmental certification and environmental marking within the forestry and food industries, respectively.
+In 2001, the award was shared between two organisations which were considered to have great and increasing importance for environmental certification and environmental marking within the forestry and food industries, respectively.

 FSC (Forestry Stewardship Council) - a global organisation which affects progress in Sweden, among

-other countries.
 KRAV (The Control Association for Ecological Cultivation) - a Swedish organisation with growing importance as a role model in other countries.
 Both were among the pioneers in their respective fields and had, in a relatively short space of time, achieved broad penetration with good practical effects both locally and globally.